jaredsparta/python_with_sql/task1/README.md

 ![](images/task1.png)

+**Notes**
+- This was tested on a local SQL server to avoid connection issues.
+In this environment, the program runs smoothly.

 **Explanation**
 - As always, we will need ```pyodbc``` so install it into the environment with ```pip install pyodbc``` and import it using ```import pyodbc```.